 Built on the 700 acre site where the Robert Mueller Municipal Airport was once located, Mueller is one of East Austin’s most popular neighborhoods.
 Before the airport relocated in 1999, a task force was formed to determine what to do with the space.
 The task force had the forethought to create an urban, work/live/play community, but had some trouble moving the project forward.
-The site was left vacant for years until the first commercial building was built in 2007 and since building has boomed and only once remodel by a cost-effective alternative to roofing for commercial buildings contractor.
+The site was left vacant for years until the first commercial building was built in 2007 and since building has boomed.
 The neighborhood’s proximity to Downtown Austin and UT make the neighborhood very popular among young professionals, UT professors and those looking for brand new construction just 3 miles from Downtown Austin.
 When complete, Mueller will be a true mixed use urban village with over 13,000 residents, 5,700 homes and 4 million square feet of office and retail space.

 Mueller Affordable Home Program